F-score: Criticism

 David Hand and others criticize the widespread use of the F1 score since it gives equal importance to precision and recall.
 In practice, different types of mis-classifications incur different costs.
 In other words, the relative importance of precision and recall is an aspect of the problem.

 According to Davide Chicco and Giuseppe Jurman, the F1 score is less truthful and informative than the Matthews correlation coefficient (MCC) in binary evaluation classification.

-David Powers has pointed out that F1 ignores the True Negatives and thus is misleading for unbalanced classes, while kappa and correlation measures are symmetric and assess both directions of predictability - the classifier predicting the true class and the true class predicting the classifier prediction, proposing separate multiclass measures Informedness and Markedness for the two directions, noting that their geometric mean is correlation.
+David M W Powers has pointed out that F1 ignores the True Negatives and thus is misleading for unbalanced classes, while kappa and correlation measures are symmetric and assess both directions of predictability - the classifier predicting the true class and the true class predicting the classifier prediction, proposing separate multiclass measures Informedness and Markedness for the two directions, noting that their geometric mean is correlation.

-Another source of critique of F1, is its lack of symmetry.
+Another source of critique of F1 is its lack of symmetry.
 It means it may change its value when dataset labeling is changed - the "positive" samples are named "negative" and vice versa.

 This criticism is met by the P4 metric definition, which is sometimes indicated as a symmetrical extension of F1.